Marine Corps ANGLICO History

 Later, General Gay attempted to get Stamford's ANGLICO unit to operate further inland, but Admiral Doyle intervened, recognizing that ANGLICO's naval officers were not suited for fighting inland.
 Stamford's unit returned to Japan, where they awaited further orders.

-Eventually, Stamford and his team joined the 1st Battalion, 32nd Infantry Regiment and participated in the Battle of Inchon.
+Eventually, Stamford and his team joined the 1st Battalion, 32nd Infantry Regiment, and participated in the Battle of Inchon.
 They landed unopposed and marched inland, engaging in firefights with the enemy.
 Stamford called in air support and artillery fire to assist in these engagements, effectively neutralizing enemy positions.

 After capturing various objectives and advancing further, Stamford continued to coordinate air strikes and artillery fire.
 He faced challenges with communication and had some close calls, such as when a tank hit his radio jeep.
 However, his strikes were successful in eliminating enemy positions and supporting ground forces.

 Stamford and his unit continued their operations, including motorized patrols and engagements with the enemy.
 They coordinated air strikes, artillery fire, and used radio communication to direct attacks against North Korean forces.
-Stamford's expertise and effectiveness as a forward air controller were recognized by his superiors and he was granted more freedom in running air strikes.
+Stamford's expertise and effectiveness as a forward air controller were recognized by his superiors, and he was granted more freedom in running air strikes.

 The unit's actions resulted in significant enemy casualties and the destruction of enemy equipment and supplies.
 Stamford and his team played a crucial role in supporting the 7th Division's operations under X Corps during the Korean War.